nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/03-cp-kafka-connect/Readme.md

 - Remark:
   - **Converters** are decoupled from **connectors** themselves to allow for the reuse of **converters** between **connectors**.
 For example, using the same **Avro converter**, the **JDBC Source Connector** can write **Avro** data to **Kafka**, and the HDFS Sink Connector can read Avro data from Kafka

+### 4.1: `AvroConverter`

+### 4.2:

+### 4.3:

 ## 5. Transforms

 - **Connectors** can be configured with **transformations** to make simple and lightweight modifications to individual messages.
 - A **transform** is a simple function that accepts one record as an input and outputs a modified record.
 All transforms provided by Kafka Connect perform simple but commonly useful modificationss

+### 5.1: Single Message Transforms (SMTs)

+- **SMTs** allow you to modify the records in real-time before they are sent to the **Kafka topic**.
+- Common **SMTs** include:
+  1. `ExtractField`: Extracts a specific field from the **Key** or **Value**.
+  2. `ReplaceField`: Removes or renames fields within a record.
+  3. `ValueToKey`: Promotes one or more fields from the Value to the Key.
+  4. `Cast`: Converts a field’s data type.
+  5. `InsertField`: Adds a field with a specified value to the record.
+  6. `MaskField`: Replaces a field’s value with a masked value (useful for sensitive data).
+  7. `Filter`: Filters records based on conditions.
+- Examles:
+  1. `transforms": "InsertKey, ExtractId, CastLong"`
+  2. `"transforms.InsertKey.type":`
+  3. `"transforms.InsertKey.fields": "id"`
+  4. `"transforms.ExtractId.type":`
+  5. `"transforms.ExtractId.field": "id"`
+  6. `"transforms.CastLong.type":`
+  7. `"transforms.CastLong.spec": "int64"`
+- Examle Scenario:
+  1. Promoting a Field from Value to Key
+     - You have a `customers` table, and each record has a `customer_id` in the **Value**.
+You want to use `customer_id` as the **Key** in **Kafka**.
+     - SMT: `ValueToKey`
+     - Configuration:
+       ```json
+       {
+         "transforms": "InsertKey",
+         "transforms.InsertKey.type": "org.apache.kafka.connect.transforms.ValueToKey",
+         "transforms.InsertKey.fields": "customer_id"
+       }
+       ```
+     - Outcome: The `customer_id` field is promoted from the Value to the Key of the record.
+  2. Removing Unnecessary Fields
+     - You want to remove sensitive fields like `ssn` from the **Value** before the data is published to **Kafka**.
+     - SMT: `ReplaceField`
+     - Configuration:
+       ```json
+       {
+         "transforms": "RemoveSSN",
+         "transforms.RemoveSSN.type": "org.apache.kafka.connect.transforms.ReplaceField$Value",
+         "transforms.RemoveSSN.blacklist": "ssn"
+       }
+       ```
+     - Outcome: The ssn field is removed from the Value.
+  3. Converting a Field’s Data Type
+     - You have a `timestamp` field stored as a `string`, and you want to convert it to an `integer` (epoch time).
+     - SMT: `Cast`
+     - Configuration
+       ```json
+       {
+         "transforms": "CastTimestamp",
+         "transforms.CastTimestamp.type": "org.apache.kafka.connect.transforms.Cast$Value",
+         "transforms.CastTimestamp.spec": "timestamp:int64"
+       }
+       ```
+     - Outcome: The timestamp field is converted to a long integer representing epoch time.
+  4. Filtering Out Records
+     - You only want to send records where the status field is set to `active`.
+     - SMT: `Filter`
+     - Configuration
+       ```json
+       {
+         "transforms": "FilterInactive",
+         "transforms.FilterInactive.type": "org.apache.kafka.connect.transforms.Filter$Value",
+         "transforms.FilterInactive.condition": "status == 'active'"
+       }
+       ```
+     - Outcome: Only records with status set to active will be passed through; others will be filtered out.

 ## 6. Dead Letter Queues